dreeves/etherpad/README.md

 * BUG - opposite of feature
 * REQ - feature request
 * UVI - user-visible improvement candidate
-* MEN - mendoza = need to resolve before deploying
+* MEN - mendoza = need to resolve before deploying, part of MVP
 * PEA - easy-peasy
 * SKY - pie in the sky = would be awesome but not necessarily worth the effort